-An intermediary that is a registered broker would have to comply with Rule 15c2-4(b) of the 1934 Act when handling investor funds.
+An intermediary that is a registered broker would have to comply with Rule 15c2-4 of the Exchange Act when handling investor funds.
 Under these rules, investor funds must be held in escrow until the specified contingency occurs (i.e., the targeted amount or the minimum amount is raised).
 The funds would then be promptly transmitted to a bank, which has agreed in writing to hold such funds in escrow for the investors and to transmit or return such funds directly to the company or to investors, as the case may be.
 Proceeds are to be transmitted to the company only if the target offering amount is met or exceeded and the offering closes.

-A funding portal must instruct investors to send their funds to a bank that would either (i) hold the funds in escrow and transmit or return such funds as the funding portal directs or (ii) maintain a bank account(s) for the exclusive benefit of the investors and the company selling the securities.
-If the company reaches its target amount by the offering deadline and closes the offering, the funding portal would direct the bank to transmit the funds to the company.
-If the investor cancels its investment commitment or the company fails to complete the offering, the intermediary would instruct the bank to return the funds to the investors.
+If an intermediary is a funding portal, it must instruct investors to send their funds to a qualified third-party (a broker or dealer, bank or credit union) that will hold the funds in escrow.
+If the company reaches its target amount by the offering deadline and closes the offering, the funding portal will direct the third-party to transmit the funds to the company.
+If the investor cancels its investment commitment or the company fails to complete the offering, the funding portal will instruct the third-party to return the funds to the investors.